valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 The benchmark should apply the same operations, and work in the same way with the multiple data stores you want to compare.
-It is absolutely pointless to compare the result of redis-benchmark to the result of another benchmark program and extrapolate.
+It is absolutely pointless to compare the result of valkey-benchmark to the result of another benchmark program and extrapolate.

 For instance, Valkey and memcached in single-threaded mode can be compared on